zAlweNy26/AlweStats/README.md

 - Remaining time doesn't work properly for beehives

 ### Changelog

+**4.0.0**
+- Removed the Alwe.stats file and replaced with AlweStats.json to be able to save custom pins.
+- Fixed ShipStatus that wasn't correctly being positioned when PortalStatus wasn't active
+- Added mountain caves to the custom pins
+- Now you can rename, check/uncheck and remove custom pins
+- Added a console/chat command named "alwe" to execute subcommands
+- Added a console/chat subcommands "cfp" to remove all pins saved in the AlweStats.json file for a specific world
+- Added a console/chat subcommands "df" to delete the AlweStats.json file

 **3.8.1**
 - Fixed positions of block templates when dragging with a mouse